 I haven’t had any real care for who wins the Super Bowl in a looooong time.
 In fact, I’m pretty sure my only memories about the Big Game revolve around food and the commercials.
 I know I’m not the only one who remembers JT and Janet’s big faux pas either.
 Basically, the Super Bowl isn’t just about the football, right?
-I’ve rounded up some of my favorite foods to serve (and hello, eat) during the Big Game.
+I’ve rounded up some of my favorite Super Bowl Food Ideas to serve (and hello, eat) during the Big Game.
 There are all kinds of recipes here, so have fun with it!
 Make it a themed food day (Mexican?) or a biggo pot luck situation!

 I can’t talk about appetizers without beginning with my favorite one: A Good Ole Charcuterie Board.
 Assortments of meats, cheeses, fruits, nuts, a few crackers, and some olives.
 Maybe even some pickled okra or asparagus if you’re feeling the football spirits move you that way.
 It’s easy to assemble, can be left out the whole game, and it’s always a hit!

 Seven Layer Dip is a classic for every game time get together.
 Assemble this one the day before, pull it out just before game time, and you’re golden!